emqx/eip/active/0024-opentelemetry-trace-integration.md

 - 2023-10-04:
   - Apply review remarks (define trace spans for the first iterations)
   - Add description of `emx_external_trace` behaviour
+- 2023-12-26:
+  - Update the document to match the actual implementation and move to implemented

 ## Abstract